 Safeguarding in the church community - making our churches safe for children, young people and vulnerable adults - is everyone's responsibility.
-The diocesan safeguarding team provides professional advice and training to parishes to ensure they can meet that responsibility, as well as support those who may have suffered abuse or exploitation in a church setting.
+As key lay leaders, churchwardens have an important part to play in setting the tone of that shared responsibility, even though the tasks fall principally to the Parish Safeguarding Officer (PSO).
+The diocesan safeguarding team is there to provide professional advice and training to parishes to ensure they can meet that responsibility, as well as support those who may have suffered abuse or exploitation in a church setting.

-Every PCC needs to appoint a Parish Safeguarding Officer (PSO).
-The PSO will monitor safeguarding training attendance, DBS checks, and ensure that activities involving children and adults at risk are carried out according to the safeguarding policy the PCC has adopted.
-PSO's use the Safeguarding Dashboards in order to ensure they are completing all required tasks for their role.
-These dashboards can be made visible to churchwardens by the PSO so that you can help monitor your church's progress.
+Every PCC needs to appoint a Parish Safeguarding Officer (PSO) and to comply with the House of Bishops' Guidance and relevant policies.
+The PSO will monitor safeguarding training attendance, organise DBS checks, and ensure that activities involving children and adults at risk are carried out according to the safeguarding policy the PCC has adopted.

+Safeguarding dashboards